qteatime/kate/docs/manuals/source/dev/manual/api/input.rst

 .. py:function:: frames_pressed(key: InputKey) -> number

-   :param InputKey key: The button (one of the :ref:`button identifiers`) to query.
+   :param key: The button (one of the :ref:`button identifiers`) to query.
-   :returns: The number of frames (according to :py:mod:`KateAPI.timer`) the button has been pressed for.
-   :rtype: number

    Returns the number of frames that the button has been held down, fully pressed.
 This is according to the Timer API, so you must synchronise your